Skip to content

 • I have no free time.

-• I must always do more to feel good enough.
+• I never feel good enough.

 Reflect on your list of pros and cons.
 Observe the emotions, sensations and images that arise.

-Is it worth loosening your standards?
+Is it worth loosening your standards a tiny bit?

 2) Relationships